sitecues/sitecues-kvetch/README.md

 ### Choose urls (use of one the following) ###
 * URLS: comma-separated list of urls to test
-* URLFILE: newline-separated list of urls to test
+* URLSET: all|classic or file with newline-separated list of urls to test.
+  Note: 'all' means all customer sites, and 'classic' is for sites in classic mode

 ### Choose view type (default text) ###
 * VIEW (matches the view classes in the lib/views/ folder):